Accelerating the translation of digital medicines manufacturing into industrial application.

 Project overview

-Strategically, the programme aligned directly with CMAC’s priorities to advance cyber‑physical research infrastructure, deepen industrial translation and support national advanced manufacturing ambitions.
+Strategically, the programme aligned directly with CMAC’s priorities to advance cyber‑physical research infrastructure, improve industrial translation and support national advanced manufacturing ambitions.
 By integrating data, automation and human‑centred design across the CMC DataFactories®, the project enabled more connected, model‑driven ways of working and accelerated progress towards responsive, sustainable manufacturing.

 Through industry co‑creation, demonstration trials and technology transfer packages, DM² strengthened CMAC’s research excellence, expanded its digital manufacturing platform, and established clear pathways from research to industrial practice.
 In doing so, it demonstrated what smarter, faster and more agile medicines manufacturing can look like in practice, positioning CMAC and its partners at the forefront of digital CMC innovation.